 Only years later, when Tommy and Ruth have both become donors, the three see each other again and together they try to at least delay the inevitable…

-To be honest, the book itself does not have anything to do with Japan: It is set in the English country side, and we follow typical British kids coming of age in a Western world.
+The book is set in the English country side, and we follow typical British kids coming of age in a Western world.
 And still, in the way many things about this dystopian world are always present but hardly mentioned, the writing is highly influenced by Japanese culture, where everybody is supposed to know things that remain ever unspoken.
 At the denouement in the end, when everything falls into place and yet no real explanation is given, you feel like a part of Ishiguro’s world.

 So, judge for yourself if Ishiguro should be called a Japanese writer.
 You can get Never Let Me Go from amazon

-Yasunari Kawabata (1899 – 1972), born in Osaka, was one of the most renowned Japanese writers and the first Japanese to win the Nobel prize in Literature, in 1968.
+Yasunari Kawabata (1899 – 1972), born in Osaka, was one of the most renowned Japanese writers and in 1968 became the first Japanese to win the Nobel Prize in Literature.
 Orphaned at four, he lived with various family members before moving to a boarding house at the age of 17.
 He started to study English literature, but soon became known as a writer in the early 1920s and quickly rose to fame.
-Kawabata won the Nobel Prize for literature as the first Japanese in 1968, and died four years later under unclear circumstances – most people consider his death a suicide though.
-He considered The Master of Go his finest novel.
+Kawabata died under unclear circumstances four years after winning the Nobel Prize, but most people consider his death a suicide.
+He himself thought of The Master of Go as his finest novel.

 The Master of Go